 It could possibly be because of a verification error.
 It could not identify your login properly.
 Try logging in with your full email address rather than just the username, or changing your password and logging in again.

 For University of Waikato staff members, if you enter your mobile devices Wireless settings and select the Eduroam network it will display details of the connection.
 Check the IP address showing.
 If it does not show as 130.217.X.X then it has not connected to the Eduroam network.
-In this instance, please contact the University IT S Service Desk on (07) 838 4008 or on firstname.lastname@example.org
+In this instance, please contact the University ITS Service Desk on (07) 838 4008 or log a ticket on http://kuhukuhu.waikato.ac.nz

 Battery is not holding its charge: